 It is no secret that firefighters perform an essential function.
 In doing so, they use certain products to put out fires.
 Unfortunately, however, some of these products contain toxic chemicals, which can lead to severe safety and health concerns.
 One particular firefighting foam, Aqueous Film Forming Foam (AFFF), has been linked to various forms of cancer.
 When AFFF makes its way into sources of water, it also has the potential to harm those who consume it.
-If you or a loved one has developed cancer or any other medical conditions after exposure to AFFF firefighter foam, you may have a right to seek compensation.
-Contact the AFFF lawsuit attorneys at Gerling Law today for a free case evaluation, and see how our team can help you recover.

 What Is AFFF?